DataTalksClub/kitchenware-competition-starter/README.md

 - Download the data from Kaggle and unzip it
 - Read the data
 - Train an xception model (using the same code as in [ML Zoomcamp](http://mlzoomcamp.com))
-- Making predictions
+- Make predictions
-- Submitting the results
+- Submit the results

 You can run this notebook in SaturnCloud: